rejetto/mark-news/README.md

 # Mark-news

-HFS plugin to mark files that are newer than the configured number of days
+HFS plugin to mark files that are newer than the configured number of days.
+Decimals are supported.

 These are the options: